10 Wedding Planning Rules for Every Couple

-Once you delve into the world of fine stemware, charger plates, and exotic kitchen gadgets, it's only natural that you'll want to get even more immersed in it -- and start second- and third-guessing every registry decision.
+Once you delve into the world of fine stemware, charger plates and exotic kitchen gadgets, it's only natural that you'll want to get even more immersed in it—and start second- and third-guessing every registry decision.
 And online options make it all too easy to review and revise what you've asked for at every whim.
-So give yourself a deadline after which you're not allowed to tinker with your registry -- say, six months before the wedding -- so you can stop fixating on "bone china vs. Limoges?" and start obsessing over seating charts instead!
+So give yourself a deadline after which you're not allowed to tinker with your registry—say, six months before the wedding—so you can stop fixating on "bone china versus Limoges" and start obsessing over seating charts instead.

 I'll loosen up about the wedding rehearsal dinner.

-As a bride, it's pretty much your inalienable right to micromanage every aspect of the wedding if you choose to.
+We know—it's pretty much your inalienable right to micromanage every aspect of the wedding if you choose to.
 The rehearsal dinner, not so much.
-If you're lucky enough to have the night-before celebration thrown for you by the groom's family or somebody similar, everything will go most smoothly if you offer your input only when asked and on a few issues that are super-important to you.
+If you're lucky enough to have the night-before celebration thrown for you by your fiancé's family or someone else, everything will go most smoothly if you offer your input only when asked and on a few issues that are super-important to you.
 If your future mother-in-law sends out invitations you find unbearably tacky or fills the centerpieces with your least favorite flower, keep in mind that everybody in attendance will understand that the rehearsal isn't reflective of your style.